 them take the abuse.
 Replace your quickdraws when they become grooved.)

-On a steep climb, lower, rather than rap, because it frees both of your hands for cleaning the draws on the way down, and lets you tram into the rope.
+On a steep climb, lowering, rather than rapping, is preferred because it frees both of your hands for cleaning the draws on the way down, and lets you tram into the rope.

 You do need to recognize the rare stations that are rigged for rappelling only.
 These you’ll mostly find at trad areas or atop sport routes put up by Luddites